1 20 As A Decimal

 (1 x 5) / (20 x 5) = 5/100

 Now, a fraction with a denominator of 100 is easily converted to a decimal.
-Remember that the number of zeros in the denominator determines the number of decimal places.
+Still, remember that the number of zeros in the denominator determines the number of decimal places.
 In this case, we have two zeros, indicating two decimal places.
-Therefore, 5/100 is equal to 0.05.
+So, 5/100 is equal to 0.05.

 This method demonstrates a deeper understanding of fraction equivalence and provides a valuable alternative approach to decimal conversion.
 It highlights the flexibility and interconnectedness of different mathematical representations.